Sneha0916/Impact-of-Supply-Chain-Efficiency-on-Sales-Performance-in-the-E-commerce-Retail-Sector/README.md

 # Supply Chain Analytics with Python

 ## 📌 Project Overview
-This repository explores the impact of **supply chain efficiency** on customer behavior and sales performance in the e-commerce sector.
+This repository explores the impact of **supply chain efficiency** on customer behavior and sales performance in the e-commerce sector using the **DataCo Global Supply Chain dataset**.

 Two Python workflows are included:

 1. **Customer Behavior Analysis** → Calculates **Churn Rate**, **Customer Retention Rate (CRR)**, and **Repeat Purchase Rate (RPR)**, along with visualizations to evaluate how delivery performance affects customer loyalty.
 2. **Optimized Regression Analysis** → Performs a **Multiple Linear Regression (MLR)** to quantify the effect of supply chain variables (e.g., shipping days, discount rate, delivery risk) on **sales per customer**.

+---

 ## 🛠️ Tools & Libraries Used
 - **Python 3**